Active measures: Operation Trust

-Basmachi revolt
+Basmachi Revolt

-During the Basmachi Revolt (started 1916) in Central Asia, special military detachments masqueraded as Basmachi forces and received support from British and Turkish intelligence services.
-The operations of these detachments facilitated the collapse of the Basmachi movement and led to the assassination of Enver Pasha.
+The Islamic anti-Soviet Basmachi movement in Central Asia posed an early threat to the Bolshevik movement.
+The movement's roots lay in the anti-conscription violence of 1916 that erupted when the Russian Empire began to draft Muslims for army service in World War I. In the months following the October Revolution of 1917, the Bolsheviks seized power in many parts of the Russian Empire and the Russian Civil War began.
+Turkestani Muslim political movements attempted to form an autonomous government in the city of Kokand, in the Fergana Valley.
+The Bolsheviks launched an assault on Kokand in February 1918 and carried out a general massacre of up to 25,000 people.
+The massacre rallied support to the Basmachi who waged a guerrilla and conventional war that seized control of large parts of the Fergana Valley and much of Turkestan.
+The group's notable leaders were Enver Pasha and, later, Ibrahim Bek.
+Soviet Russia responded by deploying special Soviet military detachments masqueraded as Basmachi forces and received support from British and Turkish intelligence services.
+The operations of these detachments facilitated the collapse of the Basmachi movement and the assassination of Pasha.

 Post World War II counter-insurgency operations

-Following World War II, various partisan organizations in the Baltic states, Poland and Western Ukraine (including some previous collaborators of Germany) fought for independence of their countries against Soviet forces.
+Following World War II, various partisan organizations in the Baltic states, Poland and Western Ukraine fought for independence of their countries, which were under Soviet occupation, against Soviet forces.
 Many NKVD agents were sent to join and penetrate the independence movements.
 Puppet rebel forces were also created by the NKVD and permitted to attack local Soviet authorities to gain credibility and exfiltrate senior NKVD agents to the West.

 Supporting political movements

 According to Stanislav Lunev, GRU alone spent more than $1 billion for the peace movements against the Vietnam War, which was a "hugely successful campaign and well worth the cost".
 Lunev claimed that "the GRU and the KGB helped to fund just about every antiwar movement and organization in America and abroad".

-By the 1980s, US intelligence community was skeptical of claims that attempted Soviet influence on the peace movement had a direct influence on the non-aligned part of the movement.
-However, KGB widespread attempts at influence in the United States, Switzerland, and Denmark targeting the peace movement were known, and the World Peace Council was categorized as a communist front organization by the CIA.
+By the 1980s, the US intelligence community was skeptical of claims that attempted Soviet influence on the peace movement had a direct influence on the non-aligned part of the movement.
+However, the KGB's widespread attempts at influence in the United States, Switzerland, and Denmark targeting the peace movement were known, and the World Peace Council was categorized as a communist front organization by the CIA.